TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 ::

     /**
-      * Displays a form for creating a new blog.
+      * Displays a form for creating a new blog, optionally prefilled with partial information.
       *
       * @param \Ex\BlogExample\Domain\Model\Blog $newBlog A fresh blog object which should be taken
       *        as a basis for the form if it is set.
       *
-      * @return string An HTML form for creating a new blog *
+      * @return void
+      *
-      * @dontvalidate $newBlog
+      * @ignorevalidation $newBlog
       */
     public function newAction(\Ex\BlogExample\Domain\Model\Blog $newBlog = NULL)
     {
         $this->view->assign('newBlog', $newBlog);
     )

-It is important to specify the full type in the *@param* annotation as this is used for the validation of the object.
-Note that not only simple data types such as String, Integer or Float can be validated, but also complex object types (see also the section "validating domain objects" in Chapter 9).
+It is important to specify the full type in the `@param` annotation as this is used for the validation of the object.
+Note that not only simple data types such as String, Integer or Float can be validated, but also complex object types (see also the section ":ref:`validating-domain-objects`" in Chapter 9).

-In addition, on actions showing the forms used to create or edit domain View objects, the validation of domain objects must be explicitly disabled - therefore the annotation *@dontvalidate* is necessary.
+In addition, on actions showing the forms used to create domain objects, the validation of domain objects must be explicitly disabled - therefore the annotation `@ignorevalidation` is necessary.

 Default values can, as usual in PHP, just be indicated in the method signature.
 In the above case, the default value of the parameter `$newBlog` is set to NULL.
-If an action returns NULL or nothing, then automatically `$this->view->render()` is called, and thus the view is rendered.
+If an action returns `NULL` or nothing, then automatically `$this->view->render()` is called, and thus the view is rendered.

 .. _class_hierarchy-define_initialization_code: